2026 AI Symposium Speakers

 ROI Training, Chief Technology Officer and Master Trainer

-AI 101 Workshop
+Workshop: AI 101

 Grant Moyle is the Chief Technology Officer and Master Trainer at ROI Training.
 Over the last 20+ years, Grant has worked with the world’s leading organizations to modernize their computing operations into the Cloud, and leverage AI and ML to solve business problems.
 His customers include NASA, NIH, Google, Goldman Sachs, Mayo Clinic, and HSBC.